silnrsi/font-awami/documentation/source/announcement.md

 We are happy to announce the release of Awami Nastaliq version 3.300.
 This is a maintenance release of Awami Nastaliq.

-This release supports only a few new characters.
-However, it enables support for the Kashmiri and Gojri languages.

 ### Changes

 #### Improved